Case Study: Managing Disputes about Medical Treatment Decision-Making

 Meeting with Samir and Amali

 The meeting (or case conference) with Samir and Amali would enable further exploration of their concerns, and discussion of improvements to better manage Samir’s future care.
-Sharon should advise them of actions she is taking to identify and address systemic issues emerging from the incident e.g. reviewing Redvale’s system for managing residents’ Advance Care Directives and planning documents, to make them more accessible.
+Christine should advise them of actions she is taking to identify and address systemic issues emerging from the incident e.g. reviewing Redvale’s system for managing residents’ Advance Care Directives and planning documents, to make them more accessible.

-Sharon could also, on behalf of the staff involved, offer an apology to Samir and Amali.
+Christine could also, on behalf of the staff involved, offer an apology to Samir and Amali.

 Meeting with Redvale staff